cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

       outbound = []
       for j in range(SHARES):
         outbound.append(eval_states[j].next(inbound))
-      # PS: Where do the outbound messages actually get sent over the network?
+      # This is where we would send messages over the network in a distributed
+      # implementation
       inbound = outbound

     # Each aggregator updates its aggregation state.